“I don’t know what’s in these that makes them so good mom,

 There you have it.
-That's all the evidence you'll ever need.
+That’s all the proof you’ll ever need.

 The funny thing is, I had made one of those quiet promises to myself that I wasn’t going to post anything with pumpkin in it until October (kind of like my habit of listening to Christmas music in November – a bit annoying).
 And here it is, prime apple month, and what am I doing?
 Leapfrogging right over my draft apple post (which is lovely by the way), to bring you pumpkin.

 But not just any pumpkin.
 These may be the tastiest bites I’ve ever made… (so far).
 I think it’s the fresh sage that just kills it.
 (Note to my Mom: ‘kills it’ in this context means it makes it really good).

 Sweet & Savoury Maple Pumpkin Bites with Fresh Sage and Macadamia

 1/4 tsp nutmeg, fresh ground if possible (the taste is incomparable)

 - 1/2 tsp baking soda